Exo1i/PanoStitch/README.md

 Currently uses SIFT descriptors (128-dimensional) computed at Harris corner locations or SIFT keypoints.

-**Planned Custom Implementation**:
+**Planned Custom Implementation**: Implement a from-scratch SIFT-like descriptor (128-dimensional)

-- 8x8 oriented patch descriptor
+- Extract a 16×16 oriented patch around the keypoint (relative to dominant orientation and scale)
+- Divide the patch into a 4×4 grid of 16 sub-blocks (each 4×4 pixels)
+- For each sub-block compute an 8-bin histogram of gradient orientations (0°–360°), weighted by gradient magnitude
-- Gaussian weighting
+- Apply a Gaussian weighting window centered on the keypoint for spatial weighting
-- Rotation invariance
-- 64-dimensional feature vector
+- Concatenate the 16 histograms into a 128-dimensional vector, normalize to unit length
+- Apply value clamping (e.g., limit values > 0.2) and renormalize to improve illumination robustness

 ### Module 4: Feature Matching